tengkuhafidz/Teacher-Student-API/README.md

 ### Running the project
 1. Ensure you have Node.js installed on your machine
 2. Open the project folder and run `npm install` in the project folder
 3. Run `npm start`.
-The server will run at port 3000
+The server will run on port 3000